Car-edible Witness

 Okay,

+this is a photo.
 I presume these are your beloved hands driving, right, Nicole?
+They are.

+Driving a Subaru.
+Is the Subaru in motion?
 Hard to tell because it's a photo.

-and you're and you've got one beloved hand wrapped around what looks like maybe a yeti coffee mug or something yeah and the other an open mug
+You're really digging yourself a hole with your soup spoon here because you're driving and you're and you've got one begloved hand wrapped around what looks like maybe a Yeti coffee mug or something.

-of Campbell's soup with a spoon sticking out of it
+of Campbell's soup with a spoon sticking out of it,

-but with oatmeal the slosh factor is a little lower i suppose so i would if it had been tomato soup in there there wouldn't be a spoon in there because i will sip on a soup on the road yeah right but but for something thick like a porridge it yeah needs a a spoon Your defense is, yeah, no, it wouldn't be soup.
+But with oatmeal, the slosh factor is a little lower, I suppose.
+So I would, if it had been tomato soup in there, there wouldn't be a spoon in there because I will sip on a soup on the road.

+Your defense is, yeah, no, it wouldn't be soup.
 I need a spoon to eat my porridge while I'm driving.

 Yeah, yeah.

+Not only does this seem unsafe, it seems wildly unsafe.
+Don't you agree?
 Not only because both hands are occupied with hot cylinders,

+but also you're wearing these gloves and they're not leather driving gloves.
 They're little, they're knit gloves for the North Dakota winter, I suppose, or probably for the North Dakota summer.

+But they're knit gloves, which are slidy on your steering wheel.
 They're not going to, they have no grip to them, right?
+They look like slidy knit gloves.

 Yeah, they're probably a little bit slippery.

 I don't think I've dropped a whole mug of soup.
+No, probably spilled coffee, though.

 Scott, was this photo staged?

 Like, this is like not a normal way to road trip snack.
+And And if I'm honestly surprised I'm the one being taken to court here, it probably should have been the other way around.

 Yeah, well, you're being taken to court for your razzing.